KyberNetwork/developer-portal/docs/references-kyberwidget.md

 Test out the widget for yourself by clicking on the "Preview" button!

 ### Things To Note:
-- The widget generator is not mandatory for use; it merely provides a quick way to specify the required parameters and settings
 - The button's text, title, and CSS style can be changed if desired
 - You can add multiple buttons into a page for multiple functionalities